Ningreka/EV-Eye/README.md

 python predict.py
 ```
 Optional arguments can be passed :
-* `--direction` direction of dataset to be used,such as 'L' or 'R'.
+* `--whicheye` to choose which eye's data is used  for prediction, such as 'L' or 'R'.
-* `--predict` the user ID to be estimated, for example, '1'.
+* `--predict` the user ID , for example, '1'.
 * `--output` the output directory for the prediction results, default`./EV_Eye_dataset/processed_data/Data_davis_predict`.

 #### Pre-trained models

-you can find Pre-trained_models in `./EV_Eye_dataset/processed_data/Pre-trained_models`, it contains DL-based Pupil Segmentation network pre-trained models trained using the left and right eyes of each of the 48 participants.
+you can find Pre-trained_models in `./EV_Eye_dataset/processed_data/Pre-trained_models`, it contains DL-based Pupil Segmentation network pre-trained models using the left and right eyes of each of the 48 participants.

 ### Matlab
 #### Install the Requirement